 Credit Scores Are Dynamic and Can Constantly Change

-There are a few reasons that you could have previously received a credit score of 675 and the car dealer pulled a 595 score.
+There are a few reasons that you could have previously received a credit score of 675 and the car dealer from Just vehicle checks pulled a 595 score.
 The first, and most obvious reason, is that something could have changed in your credit file.
 There may have been additional inquiries noted on your credit reports, an increase in the amount of credit card debt that you were carrying, a late payment – or something else altogether.

 Another possible cause: the type of credit score you pulled was different than the one the dealer pulled.
 Was your score a FICO score based on your TransUnion report, was it a VantageScore (a credit score created by all three credit bureaus), or some other credit score?